Faculty Manual – Section F

 b.
 Upon recommendation through administrative channels, favorable consideration may be given to requests for leave not exceeding a two (2) year duration.

 c.
-No extension of leave beyond two (2) years will be granted, although a faculty member’s and administrative professional’s resignation at the time he or she may elect to extend his or her absence beyond two (2) years will not prejudice the faculty member’s opportunity for subsequent employment at the University.
+No extension of leave beyond two (2) years will be granted, although a faculty member’s and administrative professional’s resignation at the time they may elect to extend their absence beyond two (2) years will not prejudice the faculty member’s opportunity for subsequent employment at the University.

 d.
 Faculty members and administrative professionals granted leaves of absence for two (2) years, or for the major part of one (1) year or more, must notify the Board not less than three (3) months prior to termination date of their leave of their intentions with respect to returning as an active member of the University faculty or administrative professional.